Ebimsv/Facial_Age_estimation_PyTorch/Readme.md

 ## 5. Model

-The models used in this project are ResNet50 and EfficientNet B0, and they are trained on the custom dataset you provide.
+The models used in this project are ResNet50 and EfficientNet B0.

 ### Contents